IBM/telco-network-cloud-drivers/content/user-guides/resource-engineering/resource-packages/brent/infrastructure-keys-resource/get-started.md

 - A public network (should be included with a standard DevStack install)
 - A key-pair named `apache1_server_key` of type `SSH Key` to be used by compute instances (create one through the Openstack UI, and save the private key that is downloaded when creating the key)

-## Agile Lifecycle Manager (ALM)
+## Telco Network Cloud Orchestration (TNCO)

-Your ALM environment must have the following:
+Your TNCO environment must have the following:

 - [Openstack VIM Driver](https://github.com/accanto-systems/openstack-vim-driver) installed and onboarded
 - [Ansible Lifecycle Driver](https://github.com/accanto-systems/ansible-lifecycle-driver) installed and onboarded
-- A valid Deployment Location onboarded to ALM with the necessary properties required by the Openstack VIM Driver and Ansible Lifecycle Driver
+- A valid Deployment Location onboarded to TNCO with the necessary properties required by the Openstack VIM Driver and Ansible Lifecycle Driver

 # Get Started